jkomoros/adjacency-map/README.md

         color: 'green',
         //Will be included in map.rootTags()
         root: true,
-        //Constants can enumerate any constant numbers.
+        //Each tag must enumerate the same constants
         constants: {
-            weight: 5
+            weight: 5,
             //True, false, and null are also allowed
             include: true
         }